A framework for better brand experiences for all

 - Split your team or time into the 7 needs categories

-- Consider the range and breadth of each category, varying adaption techniques, identity perspectives and common co-occuring needs
+- Consider the range and breadth of each category, varying adaption techniques, identity perspectives and common co-occurring needs

 - Gather insights from the experiences of a range of customers who represent each need (understanding their experience within the broader heterogeneity of each category)